”facebook” src="https://www.facebook.com/tr?id=525753914221039&ev=PageView&noscript=1"

 The vision — the ideal — is more important.-

 Imagine that a person wants nothing more than to provide well for his new son and to raise him right.
 He works assiduously at making money.
 He works so much, in fact, that he doesn’t spend any time with his son.
-Yes, he provides all the comforts that money can provide, but he doesn’t provide the things that count: time, attending his son’s activities, taking his son to a ball game.
+Yes, he provides all the comforts that money can provide, but he doesn’t provide the things that count: time, attending his son’s activities, and taking his son to a ball game.
 Before he knows it, his son is grown.
 The father provided well, but did he provide everything as he had in mind?
 Did he focus so much on money that he lost sight of the reason he was making so much and working so hard?

 Similarly in business, should all decisions be made based solely on the bottom line?
 Should corners be cut in order to save a few cents per unit?